 Counseling services also at Outhouse, LGBT Centre, 105 Capel St. Dublin 1.

 The Women's Health Project was established in 1991, as part of the HIV/AIDS prevention strategy.
-The project, based in Baggot Street Clinic 19 Haddington Rd, Dublin 4, provides an accessible drop-in service, open in the evenings and weekends.
+The project, based in The Meath Primary Care Centre, 1-9 Heytesbury Street, Dublin 8, provides an accessible drop-in service, open in the evenings and weekends.
 A full sexual health screening and counselling service is available including HIV and Hepatitis A, B and C testing, vaccinations, smears, counselling, contraception, pregnancy testing and advice, support, referral and education.
 Additional services include a methadone and needle exchange programme.
 All services, including drugs and condoms, are free.
 To book an appointment please call 087 3302584.